Financial-Times/ft-origami/docs/developer-guide/web-services.md

 Origami web services provide a variety of front-end related data services and content that can be used to improve your site and speed up development.

 To discover available Origami services, check the [Origami registry](http://registry.origami.ft.com).
 The registry contains links to the service's online documentation, which will describe its API endpoints, arguments and output.
-There are however a few hints and technqiues for using web services that are common to most services.
+There are however a few hints and techniques for using web services that are common to most services.

 ## Where and how to use web services